jamescherti/be-quiet.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/be-quiet.el)
 ![](https://raw.githubusercontent.com/jamescherti/be-quiet.el/master/.images/made-for-gnu-emacs.svg)

-The `be-quiet` Emacs package is designed to help you manage and minimize unwanted output in your Emacs environment.
-It is particularly useful for any context where you want to suppress or control the verbosity of Emacs.
+The `be-quiet` Emacs package helps manage and minimize unwanted output in your Emacs environment.
+It is useful in contexts where controlling or suppressing verbosity is required.

 ## Installation